paradoxical-autumn/paradoxical-autumn/README.md

 ## ⚡ Fun facts:
 - I literally cannot code without music on.
-- Some of my code makes reference to 19 due to my previous username.
+- Some of my code makes reference to 19 due to my previous username(s).

 ```
 a profile by...